tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 **review summary**

-Reviewer 1 argue that the discussion of Figure 16 is missing the currying
+Reviewer 1 argues that the discussion of Figure 16 is missing the currying
 aspect: shouldn't the function take a tuple as an argument instead of being curried?
 In that case, could one not say that the flaw in the design then, is that currying has replaced n-ary functions?